dylanhudson/phiddler/README.md

 slicetunes.py extracts just the abc-formatted notes (and in this case, just from Reels to avoid potential Cronenberged odd-meter monstrosities).

-robotfiddler.py prepares the data and trains the neural net
+build_models.py prepares the data and trains the neural net

 generate.py seeds the model and produces several bars of raw abcjs formatted notes.

-#TODO build webapp to parse and play the frankentunes